California Red-Legged Frog

 Threatened.
 The species is likely to become endangered in the foreseeable future throughout all or a significant portion of its range, but they are not in danger of extinction right now.

 The California red-legged frog is the largest native frog in the western United States.
-It ranges in size from 4 to 13 cm long (1.5 to 5 inches).
+It ranges in size from 1.5 to 5 inches long (4 to 13 cm).

 The abdomen and hind legs of adults are mostly red.
 The back has small black flecks and larger irregular dark blotches.
 These have indistinct outlines on a brown, gray, olive, or reddish background color.
 The spots on the frogs' backs usually have light centers.
 Lateral folds are prominent on the back.

-Tadpoles (larvae) are from 14 to 80 mm long (0.6 to 3 inches).
+Tadpoles (larvae) are from 0.6 to 3 inches (14 to 80 mm)long.
 They are dark brown and yellow, with darker spots.

 The diet of California red-legged frogs is variable.
 Larvae probably eat algae.
 Invertebrates, such as insects, are the most common food items of adult frogs.
-Vertebrates, such as Pacific tree frogs and California mice, are frequently eaten by larger frogs.
+Larger frogs frequently eat vertebrates, such as Pacific tree frogs and California mice.

 Young frogs are active both during the day and at night, whereas adult frogs are largely nocturnal.
 Feeding likely occurs along the shoreline and on the surface of the water.